pyrdm/pyrdm/docs/source/getting_started.rst

    into the ``pyrdm.ini`` configuration file.

-**Note:** If you are publishing through a group account, you will need to ask the account’s administrator for the authentication details.
+**Note:** If you are publishing through a group account, you will need to ask the account's administrator for the authentication details.

 Testing
 -------